Fill your College Details

 2. Data Retrieval

-Relational Algebra operations like select (σ) and project (π) are used to filter rows and select specific columns from relations.
-The join operation enables combining multiple relations based on common attributes, helping retrieve the desired data from different tables in a database.
+Operations in Relational Algebra, such as select (σ) and project (π), can be used to filter rows and to select specific columns from relations.
+The join operation combines multiple relations into a single relation based on common attributes in the different relations, assisting the user in accessing data from different tables in the database.

 3. Relational Query Languages

-SQL is built upon the concepts of Relational Algebra.
-Operations such as SELECT, JOIN, WHERE, and UNION in SQL correspond to Relational Algebra operations.
-This foundation allows users to efficiently query and manipulate data using a high-level language like SQL.
+SQL is based on Relational Algebra concepts.
+The SQL operations like SELECT, JOIN, WHERE, and UNION correspond to Relational Algebra operations.
+Reliance on Relational Algebra concepts provides users a method to query and change data using a high-level language such as SQL.

 4. Data Integrity and Constraints